TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/index.md

 {% include _toc.html %}

-The lab descriptions for this milestone are currently being revised.
-**You should not work on these labs until revision is complete**, because important aspects will change.
-{: .notice .notice-warning}

 In this milestone, the MiniJava editor from the previous milestone is extended with semantic analyses.
 The extended editor should be able

 * to resolve references in a MiniJava program,